 CRM Omnichannel Management is Not Enough

-Today CRM have a possibility to collect all customers' data across the channels to create a holistic view of the touchpoints and relations.
+Today CRM has the possibility to collect all customers' data across the channels to create a holistic view of the touchpoints and relations.
 But is it enough to manage omnichannel?

 Unfortunately now, and here is why: